Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Miami Stats and Trends

-- In Miami's 12 games this season, it has six wins against the spread.
+- Miami has six wins against the spread in 12 games this year.

-- This year, the Hurricanes have an against-the-spread record of 3-1 in their four games as an underdog of 1 point or more.
+- The Hurricanes have been underdogs by 1 point or more four times this season and are 3-1 ATS in those contests.

-- Miami's games this season have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Miami's games this season have hit the over on five of 12 set point totals (41.7%).

-- Miami is 6-4 against the spread and 7-3 overall when the team scores more than 24.3 points.
+- Miami is 6-4 against the spread and 7-3 overall in games when it records more than 24.3 points.

-- Miami is 6-2 against the spread and 6-2 overall when the team piles up more than 378.9 yards.
+- In games that Miami piles up over 378.9 yards, the team is 6-2 against the spread and 6-2 overall.

-- This season the Hurricanes have 17 turnovers, 10 fewer than the Cougars have takeaways (27).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.